-You'll explore visual and verbal communication principles, international marketing concepts and contextual fashion design – refining your understanding of the industry and how its products and services are promoted.
-And with our accreditation and close alignment with the Chartered Institute of Marketing, we keep our practices professional and industry knowledge up-to-date.
+You'll explore visual and verbal communication principles, international marketing strategies and contextual fashion and lifestyle concepts – refining your understanding of the industry and how its products and services are promoted.
+And with our accreditation and close alignment with the Chartered Institute of Marketing, we keep our practices and industry knowledge up-to-date.

 Year one

-The first year of the degree introduces you to the broad knowledge required to become a professional creative marketer.
+The first year of the Fashion Marketing degree introduces you to the broad knowledge required to become a professional creative marketer.
 You’ll develop core skills in business, communication, creative research, development and production.

 Through lectures, seminars, tutorials and workshops, the academic and technical course team will support learning in research methods, idea generation and writing skills for different contexts.
 You’ll learn to use digital software tools and experiment with practical production techniques.